Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 In the recent year I‘ve talked about monitoring of Azure Active Directory at many community sessions.
 From my point of view a comprehensive monitoring of identity security events must be an essential part of deployment plans and daily operations.
 Even though it may seem obvious as „best practice“ („[Actively monitor for suspicious activities](https://docs.microsoft.com/en-us/azure/security/fundamentals/identity-management-best-practices#actively-monitor-for-suspicious-activities)“), it seems to be also (mostly) underrated.

 Monitoring across Azure AD and Active Directory (including spreading between workloads in Azure and on-premises environments) can be complex and sometimes challenging but more important then ever.
 Identity protection in a hybrid world means also to protect and monitor Active Directory environments with all existing risks and traditional attack methods (Pass-the-Hash).
-The weakest link and uncover attack surfaces in your on-premises environment can be used to laverage or extend attacks to (hybrid) cloud services.
+The weakest link and uncover attack surfaces in your on-premises environment can be used to leverage or extend attacks to (hybrid) cloud services.

 ![../2020-12-11-identity-security-monitoring/AzIdentity_Security.png](../2020-12-11-identity-security-monitoring/AzIdentity_Security.png)